The slip bobber rig is a staple catfish rig for many anglers for a variety of different species of catfish.

 Choosing The Right Slip Bobbers

-There’s many options available when it comes to slip bobbers.
-I’ve used just about every style over the years and the keys to choosing the best slip bobbers is simple.
+There are many options available when it comes to slip bobbers.
+I’ve used just about every style over the years and the keys to choosing the best slip bobbers are simple.

 I’ve paid as little as a couple of dollars (or less) for slip bobbers and as much as ten dollars each.
 My experience has always been that the worst performing and least sensitive slip bobbers are usually the more expensive models.
 The cheaper slip bobbers typically outperform all others for channel catfish and are usually much more sensitive as well.

 You’re looking for a few key features when choosing slip bobbers:

 - They need to be light